 Thing is, Chibi-Usa is a little girl and one who was overly stressed after quite the Break the Cutie.
 People were expecting her to handle herself like an adult, which is really stupid and unfair.

 Saint Seiya has Saori Kido who to be saved by the main characters about five times in the original manga, four other times in the movies, twice in the spin-off anime, and once in the manga sequel.
-Somebody give this woman a prize.
-The fact that the heroes always have to risk their lives for her and how inconsistent are her powers only made the character more unlikable.
+Of course this gets her bashed six ways from Sunday by many fans.

 Mokuba Kaiba from Yu-Gi-Oh!, who gets into trouble precisely seven times in the series.
 However, he's not all that hated by fans since he's a kid, which makes it a bit more understandable as to why why fully grown people are often managing to kidnap him, and often more amusement than annoyance is found at the fact that he's in trouble so often.
 And to his credit, in one memorable situation, he actually manages to break himself out, finds Yugi and Kaiba with a helicopter, and takes them to where Yugi's friends were being held captive.